leosok/micropython_neopixel_matrix/Readme.md

 - `pin` (int): The GPIO pin connected to the data pin of the NeoPixel matrix.
 - `width` (int): The width of the NeoPixel matrix.
 - `height` (int): The height of the NeoPixel matrix.
 - `direction` (int, optional): The direction of the LED matrix.
 Use `NeoPixelMatrix.HORIZONTAL` for horizontal matrices or `NeoPixelMatrix.VERTICAL` for vertical matrices.
-Defaults to `NeoPixelMatrix.HORIZONTAL`.
+Defaults to `NeoPixelMatrix.HORIZONTAL`. **Currently broken!**
 - `brightness` (float, optional): The initial brightness of the matrix (0 to 1).
 Defaults to 1.0.
 - `bg_color` (tuple, optional): The background color of the matrix as an RGB tuple.
 Defaults to `Color.BLACK`.